• broken image

 Tobacco Free St. Johns is a community-wide, locally organized group collectively working towards eliminating initiation and use of tobacco and alternative nicotine products among St. Johns County residents, supporting tobacco policy change and educating decision makers about the impact of tobacco use and nicotine addiction on the lives of St. Johns County residents and visitors.

-Tobacco Free St. Johns is an action-oriented partnership generally meets every other month on the third Tuesday from 11:00am - 12:00pm.
+Tobacco Free St. Johns is an action-oriented partnership generally meets every other month on the second Tuesday from 11:00am - 12:00pm.
 Membership is open to any St. Johns County citizen or organization that supports the goals of this partnership.
 To be included on the mailing list, please contact us!

-2023/2024 Meeting Dates:
+2024/2025 Meeting Dates:

 All meetings will be held at the HHS Kingfisher Conference Room

-Tuesday, August 15, 2023
+Tuesday, August 13, 2024

-Tuesday, October 17, 2023
+Tuesday, October 8, 2024

-Tuesday, December 19, 2023
+Tuesday, December 10, 2024

-Tuesday, February 20, 2024
+Tuesday, February 11, 2025

-Tuesday, April 16, 2024
+Tuesday, April 8, 2025

 • Youth Vaping